Add RSS Feed Link Icons to WordPress Category Listings

 titleattributes for link anchor tags.

 This function also provides several handy parameters that are not discussed here.
-Please see the WordPress Codex1 for complete information concerning
+Please see the WordPress Codex for complete information concerning

-A more sophisticated, comprehensive method of providing users with category/feed links is delivered via Monzilla Media’s essential plugin, Category LiveBookmarks Plus 2.
+A more sophisticated, comprehensive method of providing users with category/feed links is delivered via Monzilla Media’s essential plugin, Category LiveBookmarks Plus.
 Category LiveBookmarks Plus (CLB+) automatically produces a highly customizable set of dynamic category/feed links anywhere within your WP-powered blog.
 Plus, in addition to creating a custom set of feed links, CLB+ also creates contextually relevant LiveBookmark autodiscovery feed links to the head element of your document (see plugin page for more details).
-Here are a few examples of the different format options available via CLB+:
+In the screenshot images included in this tutorial, you can see some examples of possible format options available via CLB+.